Purchasing Card

 Tax exemption

 The University is exempt from the payment of sales and use tax on purchases made in the state of Wisconsin and also has tax treaties with several other US states.
-For tax-exempt documents, see UWTravelWIse.
+For tax-exempt documents, see the UWTravelWIse website:

 Frequently questioned purchases